 adjective, mush·i·er, mush·i·est.

-Examples from the Web for mushiness
+Example sentences from the Web for mushy

 Mushiness on key church doctrines, the argument goes, threatens the very Catholic-ness of institutions like Notre Dame.

 Oliver was making a good argument with no mushiness about it, and he had a long-settled habit of appreciating Ollie's arguments.The Preliminaries|Cornelia A. P. Comer